-The School of Interdisciplinary Arts and Sciences (IAS) at the University of Washington Bothell (UW Bothell) seeks dynamic educators who have expertise in interdisciplinary pedagogy and portfolio-based teaching for one-year appointment with a renewal decision conferred during Spring Quarter, no later than March 15.
+The School of Interdisciplinary Arts and Sciences (IAS) at the University of Washington Bothell (UW Bothell) seeks dynamic educators who have expertise in interdisciplinary pedagogy and portfolio-based teaching.
 Successful candidates must have a demonstrated commitment to innovative and effective pedagogy; ability to address questions of diversity, equity and inclusion in courses; and expertise in working with diverse student populations.
 Candidates need to be prepared to teach courses in areas of curricular need in the context of an interdisciplinary and portfolio-based curriculum.
 Full list of majors and courses.

 IAS houses eighteen undergraduate and graduate programs, is located in the Seattle metropolitan area, and provides faculty members with access to the research and funding resources of the entire UW system.
 Part of an institution with one of the most diverse student populations in Washington State, IAS stresses connections among fields and methods of inquiry.
 Our school-wide Mission, Values, and Goals commit us to engaged scholarship, experiential learning and transformative pedagogy relevant to the diverse student populations and communities we serve.
 We recognize, reflect on, and challenge unequal relations of power and privilege in our curriculum, scholarship and community partnerships.
 As part of a public university, we seek to build an inclusive and just community of students, faculty, and staff.